 This page on supporting meaningful conversations provides more guidance for supporting meaningful dialogue about potentially charged topics in both in-person and online contexts.

 The instructor considers this classroom to be a place where you will be treated with respect as a human being – regardless of gender, race, ethnicity, national origin, religious affiliation, sexual orientation, gender identity, political beliefs, age, or ability.
 Additionally, diversity of thought is appreciated and encouraged, provided you can agree to disagree.
-It is the instructor’s expectation that ALL students experience this classroom as a safe environment.
+It is the instructor’s expectation that ALL students experience this classroom as an environment that supports their learning.

 Principles for Constructive Engagement, Adapted from Is Everyone Really Equal?
 An Introduction to Key Concepts in Social Justice Education, edited by James A. Banks.